Murphy, North Carolina

 Murphy is a town in and the county seat of Cherokee County, North Carolina, United States.
 It is situated at the confluence of the Hiwassee and Valley rivers.
 It is the westernmost county seat in the state of North Carolina, approximately 360 mi from the state capital in Raleigh.
-The population of Murphy was 1,627 at the 2010 census.
+The population of Murphy was 1,608 at the 2020 census.

 Etymology and history

 This area had long been part of the homelands of the Cherokee people.
 They knew this site along the Hiwassee River as Tlanusi-yi (the Leech Place).
 They had a legend about a giant leech named Tlanusi, that lived in the river here.
 The Trading Path (later called the "Unicoi Turnpike") passed by the future site of Murphy, connecting the Cherokee lands east of the mountains with what were known to European colonists as the "Overhill Towns" of Tennessee.

-After European Americans began to settle here, they named the site "Hunnington/ Huntington" after A.R.S.
+After European Americans began to settle here, they named the site "Hunnington/ Huntington" after Scottish trader A.R.S.
 Hunter.
-He established the first trading post prior to 1828, where he would trade with the Cherokee, early European-American settlers, and U.S. Army soldiers on expeditions, or stationed at nearby Fort Butler.
-He was also appointed as the settlement's first postmaster, erecting the first Post Office.
+Hunter established the first trading post prior to 1828, where he would trade with the Cherokee, early European-American settlers, and U.S. Army soldiers on expeditions, or stationed at nearby Fort Butler.
+He was also appointed as the settlement's first postmaster, erecting the first Post Office in June 1839.

 European Americans later renamed the settlement as Murphy for North Carolina politician Archibald Murphey.
 He was influential in educational advances for the people of North Carolina in the early 19th century.
-The original spelling of the town was to be "Murphey" but the "e" was lost, or dropped at some point in history.
+The original spelling of the town was to be "Murphey" but a clerk or stenographer of the North Carolina General Assembly misspelled the name and “Murphy” stuck.